 Here are a few sample ordinances to help you construct a tree ordinance:

 - 6-inch Permit Ordinance: Atlanta, GA, requires permits for removal of any tree on city-owned property, regardless of size, or any tree of 6 inches or greater diameter-at-breast-height (dbh) on private property.
-More info online.
+More info online at AtlantaTreeCommission dot com.

 - Nice Idea for Awards: Charlotte, NC, also annually presents Charlotte's Crown Tree Awards to recognize excellence in tree preservation, tree planting, and tree advisory.

-- Much more exists online regarding sample ordinances.
+Many more examples exist online regarding sample ordinances.

 The (town, city or county) of ______________ requires that you be provided the following notice: